-Spanish psychological thriller ‘Animas’ written and directed by Laura Alvea and Jose F. Ortuño follows Alex and her childhood friend Abraham who are very close to each other.
-The later is shy and often seems troubled because of her complex relationship with his parents.
+Spanish psychological thriller ‘Animas,’ written and directed by Laura Alvea and Jose F. Ortuño, follows Alex and her childhood friend Abraham who are very close to each other.
+The latter is shy and often seems troubled because of her complex relationship with his parents.

-Alex on the other hand is confident and somewhat possessive for Abraham.
+Alex, on the other hand, is confident and somewhat possessive of Abraham.
 So, when Abraham started going out with a female friend named Anchi, a girl at their school, Alex is bound to have issues.
 Her personal life seems to be mired by some strange happenings in which she is constantly getting haunted by shadowy figures.

-As they both try to lead their lives with fair amount of family issues, Abraham’s father died in a strange accident which further pushes him away from Alex for some unknown danger.
-With this Alex keeps on experiencing nightmarish visions and even starts encountering paranormal entities in form of ghostly appearing figure.
-This compels Alex to question her own existence as she struggles to differentiate what is dream and what is reality.
+As they both try to lead their lives with a fair amount of family issues, Abraham’s father died in a strange accident which further pushes him away from Alex for some unknown danger.
+With this, Alex keeps on experiencing nightmarish visions and even starts encountering paranormal entities in the form of a ghostly appearing figure.
+This compels Alex to question her own existence as she struggles to differentiate what is a dream and what is reality.

-‘Animas’ is indeed good in visual storytelling with great use of camera work, settings and overall cinematography.
-The intelligent use of color particularly green, yellow and red makes this even more interesting.
-However, the film is bit slow and the content in the middle of story was a bit overemphasize trying to justify the plotline, thereby making it a little confusing.
+‘Animas’ is indeed good in visual storytelling with great use of camera work, settings, and overall cinematography.
+The intelligent use of colors particularly green, yellow, and red makes this even more interesting.
+However, the film is a bit slow and the content in the middle of the story was a bit overemphasized, trying to justify the plotline, thereby making it a little confusing.